baisakhi771/data-512-homework_2/README.md

 ## Data Schema and Output Files

-In this project, theree intermediate data files and one final output file were saved to the repository.
+In this project, four intermediate data files and one final output file were saved to the repository.
 Each file represents a different stage of the data collection and processing workflow.

 ### Intermediate Files